U.S. grounds Saudi military aviation students after Navy base shooting in Florida

 The suspected gunman, who was killed during the attack, was a 21-year-old member of the Saudi Royal Air Force training at a base in Pensacola, Florida, along with other Saudi nationals.
 Military from U.S. allies around the world go to the base for flight training.

-CBS News' David Martin confirmed that the grounding, which went into effect Monday and covers 175 students, is expected to last weeks.
+CBS News' David Martin confirmed that the grounding, which went into effect Monday, is expected to last weeks.
 During that time, the Saudi military students won't be allowed to fly but will continue classroom training, and the Pentagon will review the program's vetting process.

 While there are other locations in the U.S. where Saudi military students participate in flight training, the grounding only covers three bases in Florida: Naval Air Station Pensacola, Naval Air Station Whiting Field and Naval Air Station Mayport.